 I recall back in 1988 being so excited that our next try for child number two was going much smoother than the first (which had turned into an early term miscarriage).
-We were now at week 16 and the doctors said you have crossed that hump.
-We could not wait to see the results of the ultra-sound.
-The pound pound pound of the heartbeat increased our heartbeats to our hearts being filled with joy.
+We were now at week 16, and the doctors said you have crossed that hump.
+We could not wait to see the results of the ultrasound.
+The pound pound pound of the heartbeat increased our heartbeats to our own hearts being filled with joy.

 We just had to know, so the doc zoomed in to the middle to find out, is this a boy or a girl.

-The first name was my pick, Cindy could have the middle, I reserved that for her this time.
 Cory Snyder was to be the savior of my beloved Cleveland Indians that year.
 He was a tall shortstop, just like me, and he could hit the ball a mile (just like I wished I could, lol).
 Cleveland had just finished NOT in last place for the first time in a long while (in 1988) and was on the verge of finally having a team of promise.
 They had a new superstar who smacked 28 homers that year.
-It didn’t take a lot of thought to pick which player to name him after as Julio, Andre or Otis did not sound like good names, and I couldn’t name him Joe, as I already used Joe Jr. (after Super Joe Charboneau ) on baby loss #1.
+It didn’t take a lot of thought to pick which player to name him after as Julio, Andre or Otis did not sound like good fits to go with our last name, and I couldn’t name him Joe, as I already used Joe Jr. (after Super Joe Charboneau ) on baby loss #1.

 My baby boy would be named after Cory.